CENG502-Projects/CENG502-Spring2023/Barutcu/Readme.md

 In the Sensor Placement problem, we also achieved similar results to those presented in the paper.
 Our implementation of the proposed algorithm demonstrated a faster convergence towards the results of the Greedy algorithm.
 Notably, it is observed that our implementation of the proposed algorithm approached the results of the Greedy algorithm more quickly than reported by the authors.
 This discrepancy could be attributed to our specific strategy for dealing with missing values.

-Overall, our implementation confirmed the key findings of the paper and highlighted the effectiveness of the proposed algorithm for both the Influence Maximization and Sensor Placement problems.
+Our implementation confirmed the key findings of the paper and highlighted the effectiveness of the proposed algorithm for both the Influence Maximization and Sensor Placement problems.
 The project underscores the significance of efficient algorithms for submodular maximization in practical applications such as social network analysis and sensor deployment.

+Finally, we set up an experiment to absorve the overhead cost of the approximiting the function on influence maximization problem when new person joins the network.
+We could not finish the study, however, with the setup, experiment can be completed by running the script.

 To wrap up, I enjoyed reproducing this paper and learned a lot during the process.
 I would like to thank the authors for writing such a great and mostly clear paper and Sinan Hoca for equipping us with the skills to take on this project.